Skip to content

 Inventory by declaration source

-Same surfaces, regrouped by the owner that declares the classification.
-The graduated EP-0015 model fixes four owners (015 §The ownership split): frame config classifies frame-owned durable state and frame egress; machine / resource / mutation definitions classify owner-local schema'd data; registration metadata classifies transient payloads.
+Same surfaces, regrouped by the owner that declares the classification (015 §The ownership split): handler commit-plane effects classify durable app-db state; machine / resource / mutation definitions classify owner-local schema'd data (projection-relative); registration metadata classifies transient payloads (including the :rf.http/managed :carriers block — HTTP carrier names); frame config carries frame-local egress facts (observability sink policy, SSR allowlist).

 Per-slot schema props (owner-local schema'd data)

-{:sensitive? true} / {:large? true} Malli props on the owner's own schema are the one-and-only route for owner-local schema'd data — machine :data-schema, resource :data-schema / :params-schema, an HTTP request's :decode schema (the shared EP-0005 mechanism; no sibling path-map vocabulary).
+{:sensitive? true} / {:large? true} Malli props on the owner's own schema are the one-and-only route for owner-local schema'd data — machine :data-schema, resource :data-schema / :params-schema, an HTTP request's :decode schema (the one shared mechanism; no sibling path-map vocabulary).
 Whole-shape claims are the degenerate root-prop case; an unschematized HTTP body is whole-sensitive (fail-closed).
 Per 015 §Machine-owned, §Resource and mutation, §HTTP response bodies.
-(Schema props on an app-db schema are not a public route — the frame owns app-db; the boot hydrators survive only as an internal migration importer per 015 §Schemas describe shape.)
+(Schema props on an app-db schema are not a route to durable app-db classification — that rides the four commit-plane effects; the schema→registry hydrators are removed, per 015 §Schemas describe shape.)

 Registration metadata (transient payloads)